kernelcurry/kernelcurry-site/kernelcurry.com/content/blog/snes-wildsnake/index.md

 date: "2017-11-18T00:00:00.000Z"
 title: "Game Review: WildSnake - SNES"
-description: "If you thought Tetris was fun, get ready for Tetris with snakes!
+abstract: "If you thought Tetris was fun, get ready for Tetris with snakes!
 Yeah, actual Snakes; Wild Snakes.
 Alexey Pajitnov, the creator of Tetris, thought it would be a good idea to add snakes to the classic game."
 image: "main.jpg"
 ---